micosmogames/ticker/md/ticker.md

 isPaused() | Returns a boolean indicating if the process is currently paused. pause() | The process is paused and ignores tick cycles.
 Returns the process. resume() | The process is resumed from a pause.
+Returns the process. restart([ticker]) | As for *start* except immediately returns if the process has already been started.
 Returns the process. start([ticker]) | The process is attached to the *ticker* or if not provided the processes default Ticker and started.
+Throws an exception if the process has already been started.
 Returns the process. stop() | If attached, the process is immediately detached from it's Ticker.
 If the process has an *onEnd* function then this will be passed a reason code of *stop*.
 Returns the process.

 ##### PROPERTIES